mdramjankhan/SquadArena----Apk/README.md

 - Transparent rules for each game/match type

 ## Supported Games
-- Popular competitive titles and mobile esports games.
+- Primary: Garena Free Fire Max (core focus of the platform)
-- More games added regularly based on community demand.
+- Coming soon: Additional popular mobile esports titles based on community demand.

 If you’re a developer or publisher interested in integrations, reach out via the contact section below.